Salmon Surfing Rocks Chapter 2

-We were very lucky and had great weather mostly a good breeze for sailing and very little rain.
-At some point we were even becalmed, the sea looking like a beautiful big mirror.
+We were very lucky and had great weather.
+Mostly a good breeze for sailing and very little rain.
+At some points we were even becalmed, the sea looking like a beautiful big mirror.

-I got to see dolphins swimming alongside the bow, a pilot whale, a huge jelly fish or two and one of the most memorable things was the phosphuresence at night.
-This was the algae in the water which glowed with movement, and made for a spectacular light show alongside the moving boat.
+I got to see dolphins swimming alongside the bow, a pilot whale, a huge jelly fish or two, and one of the most memorable things was the phosphoresence at night.
+This was algae in the water which glowed with movement, and made for a spectacular glittering light show accompanying the moving boat.
 That, along with a perfectly clear star-lit night made for a very romantic setting.

-When we got back to the UK, it just happened to be the day of the Trafalgar 200 celebrations, and we fo9und ourselves sailing up the Solent, with hundreds of other boats.
+When we got back to the UK, it just happened to be the day of the Trafalgar 200 celebrations, and we found ourselves sailing up the Solent with hundreds of other boats.
 The shores were packed with people looking out.
-The Queen was there, and many warships from the Royal Navy.
-It was an incredible feeling being a part of such a spectacular event really quite by accident!
+The Queen was there on her yacht, and many warships from the Royal Navy.
+It was an incredible feeling being a part of such a spectacular event, being included really quite by accident!

 So that is two of the adventures I had on very little money.
 More are coming.
 They won’t be in chronological order but will illustrate a point I’m trying to make.

 Not having money makes you more creative, more grateful, and less cluttered up with unnecessary things.
 It also makes you more focused on what is really important and able to appreciate every little win more.
 Changing direction with lots of money wouldn’t have been nearly so much fun or challenging.
 I wouldn’t have learnt so much or lost my fear, so for me it was the best way.
-I had to be strong fearless independent and positive.
+I had to be strong, fearless, determined, independent and positive.

 The biggest killer of dreams is unnecessary debt.
-If you can get rid of debt or manage positive debt like a reasonable mortgage, you really should go for it if you want to change things.
+If you can minimise, get rid of debt or manage debt positively like a reasonable mortgage, you really should go for it if you want to change things.
 You only have this moment to live, make the most of it.

 CHAPTER 3 More Money and Financial Rocks